-230. As the number of CSOs working with Governments on CVE has increased, States of this subregion have begun to develop tools to catalogue the work of CSOs and provide platforms to help coordinate their roles and activities.
-The Philippines, for example has developed a roster of CSOs and international organizations and, in 2019, established a Country Support Mechanism to coordinate Global Community Engagement and Relief Fund (GCERF) funding for CVE programmes.
-Indonesia has also mapped existing CVE activities and created a partnership platform between the Government and community stakeholders to avoid duplication and facilitate more effective coordination.
-The effectiveness of the whole-of-society approach to countering terrorism and violent extremism conducive to terrorism has been proven, and the Committee recognizes the good practice of collaborative PPP relationships and successful cooperation between Governments and CSOs in South-East Asia.
+As the number of CSOs working with Governments on countering violent extremism has increased, States of this subregion have begun to develop tools to catalogue the work of CSOs and provide platforms to help coordinate their roles and activities.
+The Philippines, for example has developed a roster of CSOs and international organizations and, in 2019, established a country support mechanism to coordinate Global Community Engagement and Resilience Fund funding for countering violent extremism programmes.
+Indonesia has also mapped existing activities on countering violent extremism and created a partnership platform between the Government and community stakeholders to avoid duplication and facilitate more effective coordination.
+The effectiveness of the whole-ofsociety approach to countering terrorism and violent extremism conducive to terrorism has been proved, and the Committee recognizes the good practice of collaborative public-private partnerships relationships and successful cooperation between Governments and CSOs in South-East Asia.

-B. Implementation of resolution 1373 (2001) in South-East Asia
+2. Implementation of resolution 1373 (2001) in South-East Asia

-- 1. From prevention to rehabilitation - (a) Comprehensive and integrated counter-terrorism strategies - 231.
-Malaysia and Singapore have adopted comprehensive and integrated counter-terrorism strategies and action plans and have improved their coordination mechanisms; The Philippines adopted its National Action Plan on Preventing and Countering Violent Extremism (NAP-P/CVE) in 2019 and Indonesia issued a Presidential regulation in January 2021 on its NAP-P/CVE that leads to terrorism 2020-2021.
-Over the past five years, they have acknowledged the importance of "whole-of-Government" and "whole-of-society" approaches and have been making concerted efforts to implement such methodologies, involving a range of stakeholders (e.g., government agencies, civil society and the private sector) in the development of strategies and policies concerning counter-terrorism and other areas of governance.
+195. Malaysia and Singapore have adopted comprehensive and integrated counterterrorism strategies and action plans and have improved their coordination mechanisms; The Philippines adopted a national action plan on preventing and countering violent extremism in 2019, and Indonesia issued a presidential regulation in January 2021 with regard to its national action plan on preventing and countering violent extremism that leads to terrorism for 2020-2021.
+Malaysia has been developing a national action plan on preventing and countering violent extremism and intends to finalize it by the end of 2022.
+Over the past five years, all four States have acknowledged the importance of whole-of-government and whole-of-society approaches and have been making concerted efforts to implement such methodologies, involving a range of stakeholders (e.g. government agencies, civil society and the private sector) in the development of strategies and policies concerning counter-terrorism and other areas of governance.

-232. The law enforcement agencies of five States of the subregion are known to conduct comprehensive counter-terrorism risk assessments, as well as some sector-focused risk assessments (e.g., on airport security, critical infrastructure, terrorism financing and border control) in cooperation with relevant operational partners and depending on the threats and vulnerabilities of the States concerned.
-Collective efforts have been made to enable FIUs to conduct regional terrorism-financing risk assessments.
-Indonesia's FIU leads an annual counter-financing of terrorism summit and works in close cooperation with the FIU of Australia.
-The FIUs of Australia, Indonesia, Malaysia, and the Philippines have established an FIU analyst exchange programme for the purpose of tracking terrorism financing.
+196. The law enforcement agencies of five States of the subregion are known to conduct comprehensive counter-terrorism risk assessments, as well as some sector-focused risk assessments (e.g. on airport security, critical infrastructure, terrorism financing and border control), in cooperation with relevant operational partners and depending on the threats and vulnerabilities of the States concerned.
+Collective efforts have been made to enable financial intelligence units to conduct regional terrorism-financing risk assessments.
+The financial intelligence unit of Indonesia leads an annual summit on countering the financing of terrorism and works in close cooperation with its counterpart in Australia.
+The financial intelligence units of Australia, Indonesia, Malaysia and the Philippines have established an analyst exchange programme for the purpose of tracking terrorism financing.

-233. Since the previous survey, Indonesia introduced amendments to its counter-terrorism law in 2018 and the Philippines introduced a new counter-terrorism law 2020 and several States have amended their criminal codes to criminalize recruitment of members to a terrorist group.
-Nine of the 11 States of the subregion specifically and fully criminalize terrorist recruitment.
+197. In 2018, Indonesia introduced amendments to its counter-terrorism law, and the Philippines introduced a new counter-terrorism law in 2020.
+Also since the previous survey, several States have amended their criminal codes to criminalize the recruitment of members to a terrorist group.
+Of the 11 States in the subregion, 9 specifically and fully criminalize terrorist recruitment.
 The other two States can use existing general legal provisions to punish recruitment to terrorism.